 In each row, the lowest number is highlighted in yellow and the highest in blue.
 Which one of those is good or bad depends on the row.

 I thought it would be interesting to see what contributors have given to these candidates and have also given to other campaigns in the past (or even this year).
-I matched up contributors across campaign committees back to 2012.
-These tables list the top 5 campaigns that these candidates share contributors with, with the number of shared contributors and the percentage that is of the current candidate's contributors.
-I included only campaigns that share at least 5 contributors (so candidates without enough contributor data to be meaningful will not have a table shown).
+I matched up contributors across campaign committees back to 2010.
+These tables list the top 10 campaigns that these candidates share contributors with, with the number of shared contributors and the percentage that is of the current candidate's contributors.
+I listed other campaigns only if they share at least 5 contributors making up at least 5% of a campaign's total (so candidates without enough shared contributor data to be meaningful will not have a table shown).
 These numbers are not perfect because of variations in names and addresses (though I did a lot of fixing up to make them match better), and because people change their addresses and their names.

 These charts show how the number of contributors increased over time for each candidate, with all contributors, then DC residents, and finally ward residents.